Azure Account Credential Setup¶

 - Register Aviatrix Controller Application with Azure Active Directory

-- Get Application Client ID, Application Client Secret and Application Endpoint
+- Get Application ID, Application Key (Client secret) and Directory ID

 - Name = Aviatrix Controller